vselitsky/Trello-Clone/README.md

 Boards

-To move positions, trellapp integrates the react-bautiful-dnd library to the applications functionality.
+To move positions, Yello integrates the react-bautiful-dnd library to the applications functionality.

 ### New account creation, login, and guest/demo login